benpate/data/journal/README.md

     journal.Journal  // Include this line here for all data tracking info.
 }

-// ID is the only field that you need to define separately from the Journal, in order to make this fit the data.Object interface func (person *Person) ID() string {
+// ID is the only field that you need to define separately from the Journal,
+//in order to make this fit the data.Object interface func (person *Person) ID() string {
     return person.PersonID
 }

-// journal.Journal defines all of the other data points and methods required to meet the data.Object interface
+// journal.Journal defines all of the other data points and methods required
+// to meet the data.Object interface

 // IsNew() bool
 // SetCreated(string)
 // SetUpdated(string)